Ne-k/obsidian-vault/Ethnic Studies/Hmong People Statelessness.md

 - The immigrant story is complicated and evolving.
 - America is built on contradictions, with a history of both the best and worst impulses.
 - Cindy Yang hopes to move towards the best and embrace her history.

+## The History of the Hmong People from Laos

+### **The Vietnam War**
+- Distinctive culture, including dress, oral literature and religion.
+- Valued their autonomy and close knit community
+- The US recruited the Hmong to fight against communism
+	- Because they want to hold onto their land and independence they had for thousands of years
+- The Hmong saw communism as a threat to their autonomy
+- 30,000 Hmong men in the war:
+	- Fought on the ground war,
+	- flew combat missions,
+	- directed air strikes,
+	- rescued downed American fliers,
+	- fought behind enemy lines,
+	- gathered intelligence on the movements of North Vietnamese troops
+	- + more
+- Hmong soldiers died at a rate **ten times as high** as that of American soldiers in Vietnam
+- Between 300,000 and 400,000 Hmong lived in Laos
+- An estimated range from one tenth to half of the Hmong population was killed.
+	- Mostly civilians killed by:
+	- mortar fire,
+	- land mines,
+	- grenades,
+	- postwar massacres,
+	- and diseases.
+- 150,000 Hmong have fled Laos due to communist forces in 1975

+### **After the War**
+- Hmong villages were either bombed or burned by the North Vietnamese + Lao communist regime
+	- A large number of Hmong became refugees
+- 50 tons of rice (a day) fed more than 100,000 Hmong
+- **February 1973** The Vientiane Agreement was signed
+	- Called for a cease-fire in Laos
+	- Coalition government
+	- And the end of U.S air support
+- The Lao's People Party declared Hmong enemies of the state
+- Maintained a neutral role during the war.
+- 1,000 to 3,000 of mostly high ranking Hmong were airlifted to Thailand
+- The Hmong were forcibly relocated to lowland areas and assigned to state-owned collective farms
+- With fear of retribution and famine most Hmong chose to migrate to Thailand on foot
+	- In which many of the Hmong died from the following when crossing the Mekong River:
+		- Diseases,
+		- Starvation,
+		- Exposure
+		- and drowning

+### Refugee Camps
+- Most Hmong were placed in Ban Vinai camp
+	- No electricity, running water, or sewage disposal
+	- + Overcrowded
+- At peak it's peak in 1986, Van Vinai had 42,858 residents, with 90% being Hmong
+- The Thai government closed the Ban VInai camp in 1992

 # 🧠 Questions